Table of contents

 - If I decide to change my business model, what kind of revenue changes can I expect upon my reopening?

-- Are there any processes around tap and go credit card readers and virtual terminals I might change?
+- Are there any processes around payments or financing I might change?

 Supply chain: Here you will want to provide details on how much supply you’ll need for your reopening, any new supplies you might need, and the logistics of getting those items.
 Because many of your vendors may have also needed to halt production, you’ll want to have a backup plan in case you can’t get all of the supplies you need in time for your reopening.

-Some questions about supply chain you can ask yourself before you reopen your small business:
+Some questions about supply chain you can ask yourself to guide this process:

 - Am I going to change any vendors for my supplies when I reopen?